Core Stability - Defined

 It's Natural

-As babies, toddlers and children we learn to move with core stability principles.
+As babies, toddlers and children we learn to move with core stability principles engaged.
 For each of our movement milestones - turning our head, rolling, reaching, sitting, crawling, standing, walking and balancing - our human movement patterns are built on core stability as a basis for the development of our whole body movement.
 This includes interconnected (nearby and distant) areas of our body.
-We move our body for activity and interaction with our environment.
+We move our body for activity and interaction with our environment including the effects of gravity on our various body positions.
 Learning to move while maintaining core stability is essential for healthy human movement, posture and balance.
 Additionally, human movement along with the interaction of gravitational and resistive forces is necessary to stimulate the growth and strength of our muscles, bones and joints as well as for the development of our central and peripheral nervous systems.
 In neuro-developmental terms, we learn to move with healthy body mechanics and movement patterns that never exceed the basis of our developing core stability.

 Poor Core Stability - The Risks